Tram-One/html-import-element/README.md

 ```

 And that's it!
 Read the source code if you want to see what's going on, but we do a basic fetch, and then inject the content in the page.

+## Development

+You can run `npm start`, and navigate to the `/test` or `/example` pages, which validate and show the project use-cases.